dhellmann/pymotw-3/source/socketserver/index.rst

 The ``socketserver`` module is a framework for creating network servers.
-It defines classes for handling synchronous network requests (the server request handler blocks until the request is completed) over TCP, UDP, UNIX streams, and UNIX datagrams.
+It defines classes for handling synchronous network requests (the server request handler blocks until the request is completed) over TCP, UDP, Unix streams, and Unix datagrams.
 It also provides mix-in classes for easily converting servers to use a separate thread or process for each request.